Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 syft <image>

-By default, output includes only software that is included in the final layer of the container.
+By default, output includes only software included in the container’s final layer.
 To include software from all image layers in the SBOM, regardless of its presence in the final image, use the –scope all-layers option:

 syft --scope all-layers <image>